-Remember this as you review the warnings for each area of Mexico: a majority of crime goes completely unreported and for those that are reported, the impunity rate in 2013 now stands at 98%....meaning only 2% of REPORTED crime perpetrators get convicted.
+Remember this as you review the warnings for each area of Mexico: a majority of crime goes completely unreported and for those that are reported, the impunity rate in 2015 still stands at 98% (same as 2013 & 2014)......meaning only 2% of REPORTED crime perpetrators get convicted.

 Below is the most recent travel advisory issued by the US Department of State and to confirm this please visit the web links provided below to their website.

 The good news continues to be that there are currently no regional security warnings in place that cover Quintana Roo, Cancun, Cozumel or Costa Maya so make vacation plans now to get here for some fun in the sun!

 |U.S. Department of State Most Recent Travel Advisory Says|